How To Overcome Trauma

 Bill 38:59

-enough, almost identical.
-So no matter who I interacted with, they were the problem.
-And I had real problems interacting with people.
-And after many sessions, and months, and even years, it got to the point where I was rational enough, and I was able to understand enough for my therapist said, Is there a chance that all the things that you’ve experiencing, were because of you?
+Enough, almost identical.
+So, no matter who I interacted with, they were the problem.
+And I had real issues interacting with people.
+After many sessions, months, and even years, it got to the point where I was rational enough, and I could understand enough for my therapist to say, Is there a chance that all the things you’ve experienced were because of you?
 And not because everybody else was mad, or crazy, or rude or something?
-So that’s what the end result was
+So, the result was

-It’s not, And she’s not wrong, but then you have to ask well, okay, but why?
-Why Am I mean, I don’t.
+It’s not, And she’s not wrong, but then you have to ask nicely, okay, but why?
+Why Am I a man?
+I don’t.

 Bill 39:33